Protesters Gather Outside Mitch McConnell’s Kentucky Home After His Statement On Supreme Court Vacancy

 Mitch McConnell’s Kentucky home was surrounded by protesters this weekend after the Senate majority leader issued a statement saying he intended to lead the process to fill a Supreme Court vacancy left after the death of Ruth Bader Ginsburg, an apparent reversal from his stance in 2016.

 As Fox News reported, a group of close to 100 people gathered outside his Louisville home.
-Some carried signs reading “Ruth Sent Us” and “No Ethics No Shame” in response to McConnell’s apparent change in position from 2016, when he said after the February death of Supreme Court Justice Antonin Scalia that he would not hold hearings on a nominee from President Barack Obama and that the American people should decide in the upcoming election who gets to fill the seat.
-There were close to 10 months remaining until Election Day at the time of Scalia’s passing and close to six weeks now until November’s voting, leading opponents to accuse him of hypocrisy.
+Some carried signs reading “Ruth Sent Us” and “No Ethics No Shame” in response to McConnell’s apparent change in position from 2016.
+At that time, he said after the February death of Supreme Court Justice Antonin Scalia that he would not hold hearings on a nominee from President Barack Obama and that the American people should decide in the upcoming election who gets to fill the seat.
+There were close to 10 months remaining until Election Day at the time of Scalia’s passing.
+Now, there are only about six weeks until November’s vote, leading opponents to accuse him of hypocrisy.

-Many of the protesters gathered outside the Louisville house called for McConnell to be voted out of office in the upcoming election, where he faces Democratic challenger Amy McGrath.
+Many of the protesters gathered outside the Louisville residence called for McConnell to be voted out of office in the upcoming election, where he faces Democratic challenger Amy McGrath.

 “Hey-hey, ho-ho, Mitch McConnell has got to go,” some of those at the demonstration chanted.